quanggpv/fast-batch-update/README.md

-This package currently supports bulk updates ONLY IN MYSQL and is compatible with Laravel version 8.
+This package currently supports bulk updates in MySQL, MariaDB, and PostgreSQL, and it is compatible with Laravel version 8 and above

 <br>

 - [x] supports MySql
-- [ ] supports MariaDB
+- [x] supports MariaDB
-- [ ] supports PortgreSQL
+- [x] supports PortgreSQL

 # Laravel fast bulk update